 Section 2.
 Other meetings may be called by the President or Executive Council when deemed necessary.

 2.a.
 Several periodic meetings will be scheduled each year; time and place of said meetings to be designated by the President of Executive Council.

 Section 3.
-At each annual meeting the membership shall elect six officers to two-year terms, and one council to a three-year term of office (Article VII, Officers, and Article VIII).
+At each annual meeting the membership shall elect officers and councilors as necessary to fill vacant or expiring positions.
 A slate of officers and councilors shall be recommended to the membership by the Nominating Committee prior to the annual meeting.